128technology/docs/docs/cli_reference.md

 | command | description |
 | ------- | ----------- |
 | [`show stats process`](#show-stats-process) | Metrics about 128T processes |

+#### Description

+The _processes_ subcommand will list the processes for all nodes in the cluster, and which processes on which nodes are considered _leaders_ (from a high availability standpoint).

 #### Example